I Can Love You: Critical reception

 "I Can Love You" earned largely positive reviews from music critics.
-Larry Flick from Billboard called the song "a deserved smash."
-He found that "like its predecessor, "Love Is All We Need", this jam cruises at an uplifting jeep-funk pace, with Miss Blige getting sultry over layers of soothing love chants tightly arranged by producer-of-the-moment Rodney Jerkins.
+Larry Flick from Billboard magazine called the song "a deserved smash."
+He found that "like its predecessor, 'Love Is All We Need', this jam cruises at an uplifting jeep-funk pace, with Miss Blige getting sultry over layers of soothing love chants tightly arranged by producer-of-the-moment Rodney Jerkins.
 The result is a wickedly catchy jam that will sooth a brow fevered by the ongoing spree of factory-like funk that crowds the airwaves.
 Top 40 will probably focus on the snug rap-free edit, though the more airy and expansive album version has a guest rhyme by Lil' Kim that's quite cute and well worth a listen."

 Alexis Petridis, writing for The Guardian, called the song "terrific.
 The strings swirl and sigh, Blige brings the unrequited heartbreak, Lil' Kim takes a more straightforward approach to luring the object of her affections away from his relationship."
-Da'Shan Smith from uDiscoverMusic found that the track "features one of Kim's best verses over a sample of her own track "Queen Bitch," an infamous cut released by the rapper on her 1996 debut album, Hard Core.
+Da'Shan Smith from uDiscoverMusic found that the track "features one of Kim's best verses over a sample of her own track 'Queen Bitch', an infamous cut released by the rapper on her 1996 debut album, Hard Core.
 It was a unique moment of female solidarity and a piece of hip-hop history."
-BET.com called the song "one of the finest examples of Blige's symbiotic relationship with hip hop: Here, she somehow transforms Lil Kim's cocky mission statement "Queen Bitch" into another heartfelt, unmistakably Mary plea for love."
-Vibe felt that Lil Kim's "hard-hitting delivery perfectly complements Blige's soulful lyrics, and somehow you find yourself bumping to a song about stealing another woman's man."
+BET.com called the song "one of the finest examples of Blige's symbiotic relationship with hip hop: Here, she somehow transforms Lil Kim's cocky mission statement 'Queen Bitch' into another heartfelt, unmistakably Mary plea for love."
+Vibe felt that Lil' Kim's "hard-hitting delivery perfectly complements Blige's soulful lyrics, and somehow you find yourself bumping to a song about stealing another woman's man."

 Chart performance

-Unlike Share My Worlds first single "Love Is All We Need", "I Can Love You" was issued as a commercial single in United States, where it served as the album's second single.
-Ultimately, it peaked at number two on the US Billboard Hot R&B/Hip-Hop Songs chart, while also reaching and number twenty-eight on the Billboard Hot 100, becoming Share My Worlds highest-charting single.
-It was eventually ranked 31st on Billboards Hot R&B/Hip-Hop Songs year-end chart of 1997.
-Elsewhere, "I Can Love You" was released as the b-side to Blige's 1997 single "Missing You."
+Unlike Share My Worlds first single, "Love Is All We Need", "I Can Love You" was issued as a commercial single in United States, where it served as the album's second single.
+It peaked at number two on the US Billboard Hot R&B Singles chart while also reaching number 28 on the Billboard Hot 100, becoming Share My Worlds highest-charting single.
+It was eventually ranked 31st on Billboards Hot R&B Singles year-end chart for 1997.
+Elsewhere, "I Can Love You" was released as the B-side to Blige's 1997 single "Missing You."

 Music video

-The accompanying music video for "I Can Love You" was shot in May 1997 and directed by Kevin Bray.
+The music video for "I Can Love You" was shot in May 1997 and directed by American director Kevin Bray.
 Shot at a house in the woods, the video features Mary in scenes outside, as well as her, Kim, and others partying and having fun inside.